Due:

 This is not a software engineering course.

-Please note that if you are looking to learn a specific programming language (i.e. “learn how to code in Python”), please consider registering for COMP_SCI 110 instead.
-While this course is certainly “an introduction to programming”, it is first and foremost an introduction to core CS concepts.
+Please note that if you are looking to learn a specific programming language (i.e. “learn how to code in Python”), please consider registering for COMP_SCI 110 or COMP_SCI 150 (Note that the pre-req for a prior programming class has been removed starting in Fall 2026).
+While 111 is certainly “an introduction to programming”, it is first and foremost an introduction to core CS concepts.
 We use programming as a means to understand and implement these concepts rather than simply learning a single programming language.
 The ideas we talk about in this class apply to all programming languages and set the basis for you to be able to quickly pick up new programming languages throughout your future studies in CS.

 This course uses the Racket programming language, specifically two dialects designed to help students learn to program called the Intermediate Student Language with Lambda (ISL+) and the Advanced Student Language (ASL), and its associated Integrated Development Environment (IDE) DrRacket as its main programming tools.